osrsbox/osrsbox-db/README.md

 - `model_db_tools`: Collection of Python tools to handle model ID number extraction.
 - `quest_db_tools`: Collection of Python tools used to create the OSRS quest database (work in progress).
 - `CHANGELOG.txt`: Document of changes to the item database, specifically, newly added items.
 More detailed changes can be seen by viewing the commit logs of this repository.

+For additional information on each component of the project, I would recommend viewing the `README.md` file that is provided for every folder in the project.